 The Quicksilver Student card boasts one of the highest flat cash back rates available on a student credit card, but it’s not necessarily the standalone winner when it comes to long-term value.
 You may squeeze more value out of a card that offers bonus cash back in specific categories that match your spending habits.

 How you earn

-Like its non-student counterpart, the Quicksilver Student card makes earning cash back a cinch—you’ll earn unlimited 1.5 percent cash back on all eligible purchases, with no need to track spending or enroll in bonus categories.
-This is not only one of the best flat cash back rates you can find on a student rewards card, but it’s also not far off from the rate you’ll get from the most popular full-fledged flat-rate cards on the market.
+Like its non-student counterpart, the Quicksilver Student card makes earning cash back a cinch — you’ll earn unlimited 1.5 percent cash back on all eligible purchases, plus 5 percent back on hotels and rental cars booked through the issuer’s travel portal.
+This is not only one of the best flat cash back rates on everyday purchases and travel you can find on a student rewards card, but it’s also not far off from the rate you’ll get from the most popular non-student cards on the market.

-While the Quicksilver Student card is a great option for earning cash back on general spending, you may be missing out on potential cash back if you use it on its own.
+While the Quicksilver Student card is a great option for earning cash back on general spending and specific travel bookings, you may be missing out on potential cash back if you use it on its own.

 Once you’ve started earning rewards with the Quicksilver Student card, redeeming them is very simple.
 You can set your rewards to automatically redeem once you reach a given threshold (either $25, $50, $200, $500 or $1,500) or at a selected date each year in the form of:

 - A statement credit